-Scaling of teeth is usually done for specific part of mouth, as mouth needs to be numb for carrying out the procedure.
+Scaling of teeth is usually done for specific part of the mouth, as the mouth needs to be numb for carrying out the procedure.
 In the procedure, dentists make use of several ultrasonic scalers and hand tools for scaling.
-These advanced instruments are integrated with a dull vibrating tip for removing calculus besides a water jet that wash off plaque along with debris.
+These advanced instruments are integrated with a dull vibrating tip for removing calculus besides a water jet that washes off plaque along with debris.
 In order to get rid of remaining deposits, ultrasonic cleaning is done in tandem with hand instruments.
-Thereafter, dentist makes use of other set of dental instruments to plane the root for smoothness.
+Thereafter, the dentist makes use of other sets of dental instruments to plane the root for smoothness.

 Periodontal disease is among most prominent infections associated with deposition of plaque around gum pockets.
 Plaque is a deposition of bacteria and pieces of foodstuffs, which eventually leads to gum inflammation.
 If the condition is ignored for long, stage of advanced periodontitis become inevitable when plaque reaches roots of the teeth.
 It could also result in the loosening of teeth.